gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 ## Improved Docker Performance

 In addition to the `.gitpod.yml` you can provide a `Dockerfile` which is automatically picked up by Gitpod.
-See this blog post for more informtion on thise [feature](https://medium.com/gitpod/bring-your-own-docker-image-to-gitpod-52db1aa861de).
+See [this blog post](https://medium.com/gitpod/bring-your-own-docker-image-to-gitpod-52db1aa861de) for more information on setting up a Dockerfile for your project.

-Since we launches this feature the performance and logging for docker builds have been improved significantly.
+Since we launched this feature, the performance and logging for docker builds have also been improved significantly.

 ## Java Debugging

-In addition to Node.js one can now also launch and debug Java applications from with the editor.
-Code lense actions on `main()` methods will automatically use the right classpath from the current project's settings (based on maven, gradle or eclipse classpath information).
+In addition to Node.js one can now also launch and debug Java applications directly from within the editor.
+Code lense actions on `main()` methods will automatically use the right classpath from the current project settings (based on maven, gradle or eclipse classpath information).

 Launch configs are stored in a VS Code compatible `launch.json` file.